am-darkknight/FRIDAY-/README.md

 4. Friday also identifies evasive malware traits , process calls and can also give you a sneak peak what one should not have in a dynamic analysis machine.

 # HOW DO I RUN ?

+ Download the folder that contains Friday and the requirements.txt file and pip install -r requirements.txt

-1. Create a folder for all your samples and the path must be /root/Sample/
+1. Create a folder for all your samples and the path can be anything.
+Change the path in the code which looks like : pathoffile='/home/remnux/Sample/ to the path where you have downloaded the hash files or malware samples.
+This change has to be done in two places in the code

-2. Download FRIDAY.py and run it as " python FRIDAY.py"
+2. Download Friday.py and run it as " python Friday.py"

 3. Enter the hash of the file when it asks